hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

 # Running Chaincode as Service with the Test Network

 The chaincode-as-a-service feature is a very useful and practical way to run 'Smart Contracts'.
 Traditionally the Fabric Peer has taken on the role of orchestrating the complete lifecycle of the chaincode.
 It required access to the Docker Daemon to create images, and start containers.
-Java, NodeJS and Go chaincode frameworks were explicitly known to the peer including how they should be built and started.
+Java, Node.js and Go chaincode frameworks were explicitly known to the peer including how they should be built and started.

 As a result this makes it very hard to deploy into Kubernetes (K8S) style environments, or to run in any form of debug mode.
 Additionally, the code is being rebuilt by the peer therefore there is some degree of uncertainty about what dependencies have been pulled in.